 Santa Ana is the county seat of Orange County, was founded in 1869 and is now the fourth densest city in the country.
+Santa Ana is the second most populous city in Orange County, the 13th most populous city in California, and the 64th densest city in the United States.
 As a residential community, Santa Ana residents often own property jointly with another.
 When such relationships become unfavorable, a partition action may be the legal remedy needed to end all disputes.
 A Santa Ana Partition Lawyer often find partition actions to be best suited for disputing joint owners in the following categories:

 - Split home dispute;

 - Investor-Investor house dispute; and